-- The Child Protection and Safeguarding Policy; - The Behaviour Policy; - Peer on Peer/Child on Child Sexual Violence & Sexual Harassment Policy. - The Staff Code of Conduct; - Keeping Children Safe in Education, 2020 At least Part 1; - The safeguarding response to children who go missing from education; - The role and identities of the DSL and their deputies.
+- The Child Protection and Safeguarding Policy; - The Behaviour Policy; - The Child on Child Sexual Violence & Sexual Harassment Policy. - The Staff Code of Conduct; - KCSiE, 2022 At least Part 1 or Annex A and Annex B; - The safeguarding response to children who go missing from education; - The role and identities of the DSL and their deputies.

-Copies of all related safeguarding policies and a copy of KCSiE 2021, Part One, are provided to staff at induction.
+Copies of all related safeguarding policies and a copy of KCSiE 2022, Part One and Annex B, are provided to staff at induction.